gknutson1/ewu-mc/README.md

-# ewu-mc
+# ewu-mc/site
-Repository containing the server, client, and site code for the EWU Minecraft server.
+Branch containing the code for the site.